| Home | Mission | Events | Membership | History |

 The historic axe head shown to the left resembles Frankish throwing axes that predate the Viking age.
 Perhaps some of these axes were still in use and found their way to Norse lands in the Viking era.

-Other tricks with axes are described in the sagas.
+Other clever moves with axes are described in the sagas.
 In chapter 62 of Eyrbyggja saga, Þrándr leapt up and hooked the head of his axe over the wall of a fortification at the farm at Eyrr (shown to the right as it appears today).
 He pulled himself up by his axe handle into the fortification and cut off Hrafn's arm with his axe.
 The story doesn't describe the details of the fortification (virki).

 ospakseyri